-- Troll Stance: This weapon gains INACCURATE, AP, and deals +3 damage. - Storm Stance: 1/round after hitting with this weapon, you may immediately deal 2 other characters adjacent to you and your target as a reaction. - Lord's Stance: You cannot make ranged or tech attacks, but any ranged attack against you that misses deflects off your sword, dealing 2 damage (same type as the attack) to a character of your choice in 3 and line of sight from you.
-Any melee attack that misses you forces the attacker to pass a Hull save or be knocked Prone.
+- Troll Stance: This weapon gains INACCURATE, AP, and deals +3 damage. - Storm Stance: 1/round after hitting with this weapon, you may immediately deal 2 Ø to all other characters adjacent to you and your target as a reaction. - Lord's Stance: You cannot make ranged or tech attacks, but any ranged attack against you that misses deflects off your sword, dealing 2 damage (same type as the attack) to a character of your choice in <>3 and line of sight from you.
+Any melee attack that misses you forces the attacker to pass a HULL save or be knocked PRONE. - Wind Stance: This weapon gains RELIABLE 2, З 2, and Клоскваск 2.
+After attacking with this weapon, hit or miss, you may move 2 spaces in any direction, ignoring engagement and reactions.

-Once you have taken a stance, you remain in it until you take a new stance, this weapon is destroyed, or you are Stunned or Jammed.
+Once you have taken a stance, you remain in it until you take a new stance, this weapon is destroyed, or you are STUNNED or JAMMED.
 You can also drop a stance as a free action.